-18.9.
-Termination for Convenience: The UCO Bank reserves the right to terminate by giving 30 (Thirty) days written notice, the whole or part of the contract.
+13.3.
+Termination for Convenience: The UCO Bank reserves the right to terminate by giving 30 (Thirty) days written notice, the whole or part of the contract without any cost or compensation therefor.
 The notice of termination shall specify that termination be for the UCO Bank's convenience, the extent to which performance of work under the contract is terminated and the date on which such termination becomes effective.

-18.10.
-No Claim Certificate: The qualified Contractor shall not, be entitled to make any claim, whatsoever, against the UCO Bank under or by virtue of or arising out of this contract nor shall the UCO Bank entertain or consider any such claim after Contractor shall have signed a "no claim" certificate in favour of the UCO Bank in such forms as shall be required by the UCO Bank after the works are finally accepted.
+13.4.
+No Claim Certificate: The qualified Successful Tenderer/Bidder shall not, be entitled to make any claim, whatsoever, against the UCO Bank under or by virtue of or arising out of this contract nor shall the UCO Bank entertain or consider any such claim after Successful Tenderer/Bidder shall have signed a "no claim" certificate in favour of the UCO Bank in such forms as shall be required by the UCO Bank after the works are finally accepted.

-18.11.
-Suspension :The UCO Bank may, by a written notice of suspension, suspend all payments to the Contractor under the contract, if the Contractor fails to perform any of its obligations under this contract, (including the carrying out of the services) provided that such notice of suspension:
+13.5.
+Suspension :The UCO Bank may, by a written notice of suspension, suspend all payments to the Successful Tenderer/Bidder under the contract, if the Successful Tenderer/Bidder fails to perform any of its obligations under this contract, (including the carrying out of the services) provided that such notice of suspension:

 Shall specify the nature of the failure and

-Shall request the Contractor to remedy such failure within a specified period from the date of issue of such notice of suspension.
+Shall request the Successful Tenderer/Bidder to remedy such failure within a specified period from the date of issue of such notice of suspension.

-18.12.
+13.6.
 Protection & Limitations:

-Contractor (the "Indemnifying Party") undertakes to indemnify the UCO Bank (the "Indemnified Party") from and against all losses, claims or damages including losses, claims or damages on account of bodily injury, death or damage to any tangible assets.
+Successful Tenderer/Bidder (the "Indemnifying Party") undertakes to indemnify the UCO Bank (the "Indemnified Party") from and against all losses, claims or damages including losses, claims or damages on account of bodily injury, death or damage to any tangible assets.

 There shall be no limitation of liability in case of any damages for bodily injury (including death) and damage to real property and tangible personal property as also intangible personal property and intellectual property rights.
-Personnel assigned by Contractor to perform the Services shall be employees of Contractor, and under no circumstances will such personnel be considered employees of client.
-Contractor shall have the sole responsibility for supervision and control of its personnel and for payment of such personnel's entire compensation, including salary, worker's compensation, employee and disability benefits and shall be responsible for all employer obligations under all applicable laws.
+Personnel assigned by Successful Tenderer/Bidder to perform the Services shall be employees of Successful Tenderer/Bidder, and under no circumstances will such personnel be considered employees of client.
+Successful Tenderer/Bidder shall have the sole responsibility for supervision and control of its personnel and for payment of such personnel's entire compensation, including salary, worker's compensation, employee and disability benefits and shall be responsible for all employer obligations under all applicable laws.

-The Contractor shall provide indemnity towards any damage, misdemeanor of the Contractor employees or authorized personnel to the UCO Bank.
+The Successful Tenderer/Bidder shall provide indemnity towards any damage, misdemeanor of the Successful Tenderer/Bidder employees or authorized personnel to the UCO Bank.
 Further the UCO Bank shall not be responsible for any payments, statutory obligations like insurance cover, PF, etc., for accident, mishap, handicap and/or death

-18.13.
-Payment upon Termination: If the Contract is terminated because of a fundamental breach of Contract by the Contractor, the UCO Bank shall issue a certificate for the value of the services done, less Liquidated damages / penalty up to the date of the issue of the certificate, less other recoveries due in terms of the contract, less taxes due to be deducted at source as per applicable laws and less the percentage to apply to the services not completed as indicated in the Contract Document.
-If the total amount due to the UCO Bank exceeds any payment due to the Contractor, the difference shall be a debt payable to the UCO Bank by the contractor which will be paid by the Contractor within ________from the date of demand otherwise the Bank Guarantee will be invoked and the proceeds will be appropriated and forfeited.
+13.7.
+Payment upon Termination: If the Contract is terminated because of a fundamental breach of Contract by the Successful Tenderer/Bidder, the UCO Bank shall issue a certificate for the value of the services done, less Liquidated damages / penalty up to the date of the issue of the certificate, less other recoveries due in terms of the contract, less taxes due to be deducted at source as per applicable laws and less the percentage to apply to the services not completed as indicated in the Contract Document.
+If the total amount due to the UCO Bank exceeds any payment due to the Successful Tenderer/Bidder, the difference shall be a debt payable to the UCO Bank by the Successful Tenderer/Bidder which will be paid by the Successful Tenderer/Bidder within thirty days from the date of demand otherwise the Bank Guarantee will be invoked and the proceeds will be appropriated and forfeited.